From the Louisiana Purchase to the Oregon Trail: America's westward expansion

 The phrase "Manifest Destiny" was developed to describe this idea, and it was coined by American journalist John O’Sullivan in 1845.

-Embedded within this concept was the belief that America and its government were clearly superior to all other cultures and, as a result, they should spread these institutions to around these world in order to free people from other, inferior, ideologies.
+Embedded within this concept was the belief that America and its government were clearly superior to all other cultures and, as a result, they should spread these institutions around the world in order to free people from other, inferior, ideologies.

 The concept of Manifest Destiny played a major role in encouraging further settlers to move westward.